Anesthesia & Analgesia

 Anesthesia & Analgesia is a monthly peer-reviewed medical journal covering anesthesia, pain management, and perioperative medicine that was established in 1922.

 It is published by Lippincott Williams & Wilkins on behalf of the International Anesthesia Research Society.
-Its editor-in-chief is Jean-Francois Pittet (University of Alabama at Birmingham).
+Its editor-in-chief is Jaideep Pandit (St John's College, Oxford).

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 5.178, ranking it seventh out of 33 journals in the category "Anesthesiology".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 5.9, ranking it sixth out of 35 journals in the category "Anesthesiology".

 A companion journal, A&A Practice is also published.